jla-gardner/load-atoms/docs/source/datasets/GST-GAP-22.rst

         The complete dataset used for training the `GST-GAP-22 <https://doi.org/10.1038/s41928-023-01030-x>`_ interatomic potential, as labelled using the PBE functional.
         This dataset covers a range of compositions along the :math:`\text{GeTe} \rightarrow \text{Sb}_2\text{Te}_3` pseudo-binary line, and was created using a two-step iterative process.
-More details are available in the paper's `supplementary information <https://static-content.springer.com/esm/art%3A10.1038%2Fs41928-023-01030-x/MediaObjects/41928_2023_1030_MOESM1_ESM.pdf>`_.
+More details are available in the paper's `supplementary information <https://static-content.springer.com/esm/art%3A10.1038%2Fs41928-023-01030-x/MediaObjects/41928_2023_1030_MOESM1_ESM.pdf>`__.
         The original data were obtained from `Zenodo <https://zenodo.org/records/8208202>`_.
-DFT energy and force labels have been renamed to :code:`energy` and :code:`forces` respectively.